EUCANCan/variant-callers/README.md

 #### Converting a Docker image to a Singularity image

-To convert a Docker image to a Singularity image, you first must save the Docker image to a file:
+To convert a Docker image to a Singularity image (it requires root privileges), you first must save the Docker image to a file:

 ```bash
 docker save <image_name>:<image_tag> > <image_name>_<image_tag>.tar
 ```

-Then, you can convert the Docker image to a Singularity image:
+Then, you can convert the Docker image to a Singularity image (it requires root privileges):

 ```bash
 singularity build <image_name>_<image_tag>.sif docker-archive://<image_name>_<image_tag>.tar